microsoft/vscode-appcenter/README.md

 In order to run the tests in App Center cloud, you need [App Center CLI](https://github.com/Microsoft/appcenter-cli).
 To install it, run `npm install -g appcenter-cli` in terminal.

 #### iOS
-Currently, extension supports running XCUI tests only.
+Extension supports XCUI tests only.
 Please, follow [the instructions for App Center portal docs](https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/xcuitest) to prepare tests for uploading to the App Center cloud.

+#### Android
+Extension supports Espresso tests only.
+Please, follow [the instructions for App Center portal docs](https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/espresso#2-changes-to-the-tests) to prepare tests for uploading to the App Center cloud.
+You only have to complete steps 1 - 3, we will run all the builds and upload tests to the portal for you.

 ### Running tests